How Long Does a Wire Transfer Take After Closing on a Home?

 Wire transfer safety tips

-As a buyer, there are two very simple things that you can do to protect yourself from a wire transfer scam:
+As a buyer, there are two simple things you can do to protect yourself from a wire transfer scam:

 ☎️ Confirm instructions over the phone.
 Because criminals use email to scam buyers with fake instructions, call your escrow officer to confirm the recipient’s account details.
 This will eliminate the possibility of sending money to the wrong person.